Slaymish/my-digital-garden/src/site/notes/SWEN221/SWEN Testing.md

 Hamish Burke || 13-03-2023
 ***

-# Automated testing
+# Automated Testing

 - input file -> program run -> output file
 - A test is another program/script
 - Can use *System.In* and *System.Out*
 - Faster and more reliable than manual testing

-### Regression testing:
+## Regression Testing:

-- Running your automated tests everytime you change anything in the code
+- Running your automated tests every time you change anything in the code

 ***